 Taken one step further, walkforward testing can be used, which combines multiple out-of-sample periods.
 Such an approach is much more likely to lead to real money success, since any resulting equity curve is entirely composed of out-of-sample results.

 The pitfall to walkforward or out-of-sample testing is that once the test is run once, any further tests will not truly be "out-of-sample."
 So, it is easy to inadvertently make an out-of-sample test an in-sample test, if you perform it multiple times.
 But performing out-of-sample tests is much better than optimizing on all data.

 Creating a viable trading strategy is extremely difficult.
 In fact, many traders are never even able to accomplish this, and many times will instead take shortcuts or make simplifying mistakes while developing a system.
-Certainly adding rule after rule, filter after filter and condition and condition is easier to do than finding one simple rule that works reasonably well.
+Certainly adding rule after rule, filter after filter, and condition after condition is easier to do than finding one simple rule that works reasonably well.
 Similarly, uncovering workable strategies is fairly easy, if you do not account for the grinding friction of commissions and slippage.
 Finally, running an optimization on all available data is also much simpler, and seemingly much more fruitful, than running laborious walk forward or out-of-sample tests.